What’s the connection between scent and sexual attraction?

 The "psychological" theory seems the most realistic to me.
 Every time I was attracted to a man, I liked the scent of his skin, sweat, perfume — you name it.
 I have never been repelled by the scent of someone I truly found attractive.
 Now that we’ve exposed the sex pheromones theory, and the facts about the immune system seem too complex, my conclusion would be it’s actually all in our heads.
 As simple as that.
 A loving brain "falls in love" with the smell of your SO's body.
 And if that smell repels you, maybe you are not that in love.
 Maybe it’s for the best, after all?

 I have to agree with him.
 We must accept the fact there is no magic involved: perfume doesn’t automatically turn you into a sex bomb.
 Still, scents are important.
-Maybe one day your perfume will become so ingrained in someone's mind that they'll look for it in the duty-free shop.
+Scent and attraction are connected.
+We love smelling our partners.
+Maybe one day your perfume will become so ingrained in someone's mind that you’ll attract them or they'll look for it in the duty-free shop.
 Because the scent of your fragrance on their wrist is enough to tame the unpredictable waves of anxiety and get on the plane (off the ground).